HarrshaVardhan/Innomatics_Internship/README.md

 # Innomatics_Internship
-The tasks assigned by Innomatics
+The tasks assigned by Innomatics while doing the Internship